lordgrenville/old_blog/readme.md

 1. `python athena.py build`

 A new `build/` directory will be created (it's automatically ignored by git.)
-For subsequent builds, athena rebuilds only the updated files, rather than the entire codebase.
+For subsequent builds athena rebuilds only the updated files rather than the entire codebase.

-For deploying athena to a remote server read the relevant section below.
+In order to deploy athena to a remote server read the relevant section below.

 ### Post structure